Middle Ear Infection FAQs (Acute Otitis Media)

 In July 2015, the FDA announced they were targeting 16 unapproved ear drop ingredients often used in infants and young children.
 These drugs, prescribed and sold for years to relieve ear pain and swelling, had not been evaluated for safety, quality and effectiveness.
 The agency notified the manufacturers to stop marketing the drops following reports of local allergic reactions of the ear, eye, face, neck and mouth.
 The drops can also cause itching, stinging, burning and irritation of the ear.
 The products covered by this action include:

 - chloroxylenol and pramoxine

 - chloroxylenol, pramoxine, and hydrocortisone.

-- What to do if you or your child has upcoming plane travel.
+- Here's what to do if you or your child has upcoming plane travel.

 Vaccines are available to help minimize ear infections in children, and are part of the normal routine vaccine schedule for pediatrics.
-Children should be immunized against two common bacteria (Haemophilus influenzae and Streptococcus pneumoniae) that cause middle ear infections.
+Children should be immunized against the common bacteria that cause middle ear infections.
 Be sure your child gets the required pneumococcal and Haemophilus vaccines.
 In addition, most children 6 months and older should receive a seasonal influenza vaccine each year.